 psychodynamic approaches, biological approaches,

 - Read and critically evaluate original journal articles related to

 clinical psychological topics.

-- Articulate the American Psychological Association (APA) ethics
+- Be knowledgeable about the American Psychological Association (APA) ethics

 - Collect and interpret clinical and neuropsychological data of

 patients with mental illness.